-The language arts curriculum focuses on phonics, handwriting, and spelling.
+, focuses on phonics, handwriting, and spelling.
 As students build these skills, they learn grammar and writing.
 Students begin with short summaries; by the end of the lower school program, students write narrative essays and short analysis paragraphs on the course reading.
-A significant portion of the curriculum focuses on poetry memorization
+A significant portion of the language arts curriculum focuses on poetry memorization

-Students begin scientific study at JH Classical Academy with nature studies.
-They observe plants, animals, insects, and rocks closely and then record their observations with sketches and written notes.
+, and the many wilderness areas rich in wildlife and ecological diversity that surround us.
 As these young students gain an awareness of the world around them, they also begin to memorize science facts.
 Moving into the end of the lower school, students complete more formal, guided experiments and lecture-based instruction alongside inquiry-based learning.